nguillaumin/celinelenoble.com/content/portfolio/doris-women-refuge.md

 We discussed this first draft, and I refined the contents based on their feedback.
 Regarding the layout, we settled for a mix between two of the suggestions I had done.

 Another particularity of such a small association is the complete absence of technical staff.
 So they need to be able to maintain the website with minimal technical knowledge and training.
-Wordpress offered the flexibility and user-friendliness that were needed.
-I used an existing WordPress theme (Square by [Hash Themes](http://hashthemes.com/)) that I customized to implement the layout we had chosen.
+WordPress offered the flexibility and user-friendliness that were needed.
+I used an existing WordPress theme (Square by [Hash Themes](http://hashthemes.com/)) which I customized to implement the layout we had chosen.

 The website is ready, just in need of a hosting service to be live!